-Also, it meets all criteria for Triumph funding and will help create new STEM jobs in several NWFL counties.
-The training will include classroom instruction and hands-on laboratory experiences.
+This project meets all criteria for Triumph funding and will help create new STEM jobs in several NWFL counties via classroom instruction, hands-on laboratory, and online training.
 These two components (on-the-job training and opportunities for research and development) form the cornerstone for the GCSC UVS program, where first responders and students can acquire specialized skills needed to support the region during and after an emergency.
 Participants and students will be well prepared for employment in the dynamic, ever changing field of public safety and emergency management so they have the knowledge and skills to perform the processes that are required, using state of the art equipment and techniques.